top of page

 Monitoring carbonate hardness in a swimming pool's water cycle:

-The significance of insufficient acid capacity often goes underestimated, affecting both water treatment and quality.
-In swimming pools, inadequate acid capacity hampers pH stabilization, impacting filtration and disinfection effectiveness.
+The often underestimated significance of insufficient acid capacity can have profound implications on both water treatment and quality.
+In the realm of swimming pools, inadequate acid capacity poses a challenge to pH stabilization, directly impacting the effectiveness of filtration and disinfection processes.

-Moreover, low acid capacity accelerates corrosion in water-exposed parts, particularly when water becomes more aggressive.
-This can lead to metal component corrosion, concrete water tank erosion, and tile gaps' deterioration.
+Furthermore, low acid capacity accelerates corrosion in water-exposed components, particularly in environments where water exhibits increased aggressiveness.
+This corrosion risk extends to metal components, concrete water tank erosion, and the deterioration of tile gaps.

-DIN 19643 suggests weekly acid capacity checks to ensure water quality and surface state control.
-Recommended acid capacity limits are 0.3 mmol for Jacuzzis and 0.7 mmol for pools, with the optimal range being 1.5 to 2.0 mmol.
+Adhering to various regulations, it is recommended to conduct weekly acid capacity checks to ensure precise control over water quality and surface conditions.
+The suggested acid capacity limits are 0.3 mmol for hot tubs and 0.7 mmol for pools, with the optimal range falling between 1.5 to 2.0 mmol.

 The measurement of water hardness in swimming pools.
 Reduces the cost of maintenance.